Bureau-Inc/android-aadhaarsdk-sample-app/README.md

                                Log.w("TAG",aadhaarData?.jsonString.toString())
                     }
                 }
-               ,your success redirection url,your failure redirection url)
+               ,your success redirection url,your failure redirection url,a boolean to indicate whether flow should be run on production configuration)

             //Adding config to priortize the flows by which Aadhaar data is to be taken
                 prism.addConfig(Config(KYC_FIRSTFLOW, KYC_SECONDFLOW,DIGILOCKERFLOW))